alchemistical/Airbar/replit.md

 - ✅ Send Package added to sidebar navigation with proper routing
 - ✅ Multi-step Send Package form with comprehensive validation and workflow
 - ✅ Complete Tracking section with role-based views and timeline visualization
+- ✅ Comprehensive Wallet section with earnings, escrow, and withdrawal management

 ## User Preferences